iter8-tools/mlops/README.md

 Note the relative path for the models folder and note the absence of the trailing slash.
 These are required.

-For example, if you run step 1, run step 2 as `export MODEL_VERSION=2`, run step 3, run step 4 as `export IMG=user/fashionmnist:v$MODEL_VERSION` and run step 5, you would have packaged version 2 of your model as the docker image `user/fashionmnist:v2`.
+For example, if you run step 1, run step 2 as `export MODEL_VERSION=2`, run step 3, run step 4 as `export IMG=user/fashionmnist:v$MODEL_VERSION` and run step 5, you would have packaged Version 2 of your model as the docker image `user/fashionmnist:v2`.

 ### C) Serve a model version locally on docker
 1. `make docker-run`